HugoSmits/predictiveForecasting/project.md

 - Prediction Intervals: Plotting prediction intervals around the forecasted values to convey uncertainty and variability in the predictions.
 Prediction intervals provide a range of possible outcomes and help stakeholders assess the confidence level of the forecasts.

+- Error Analysis: Analyzing forecast errors and residuals to identify any systematic biases, outliers, or anomalies in the predictions.
+Understanding the sources of errors helps improve the forecasting models and refine future predictions.

 ### 6. References

 1. McKinney, Wes.
 (2017). *Python for Data Analysis: Data Wrangling with Pandas, NumPy, and IPython.* O'Reilly Media.